Ad Icons: Leo Burnett, William Bernbach, and David Ogilvy Research Paper

 This way, Bernbach influenced American culture in an unprecedented way (Reinhard, 2006).
 In fact, Tungate (2007) says that his work was the most influential when compared to that of other writers and artists of the time because he believed that artists were able to use creativity to break rules that were delaying the success of the industry.
 In his company, Bernbach believed in teamwork during the processes of designing advertisements for various companies and clients (Mierau, 2000).
 Mierau (2000) says that he combined copywriters and art directors in order to work together on particular projects.

 Another important idea that he believed in is that advertising did not lead to the creation of product advantage.
-He believed that advertising could only serve the purposes of conveying the product advantage to numerous people.
-He emphasized the need for advertisers to learn how products related to the consumers and the human qualities that enhanced specific attitudes and perceptions about a product (Tungate, 2007).
+He believed that advertising could only serve the purpose of conveying the product advantage to numerous people.
+He emphasized the need for advertisers to learn how products related to the consumers and the human qualities that enhance specific attitudes and perceptions about a product (Tungate, 2007).
 Ranging from patterns of interaction to human emotions, Bernbach was able to understand the most effective way to communicate similar elements in his ads.
 This way, he was able to succeed in capturing the consumers’ attention.

 Bernbach’s major works of advertisement were typical of creativity that stemmed from the notion that overemphasis of logic halted an idea (Terry, 1994).
 Particularly, his famous advertisement, ‘The Italian Wedding’, led to the success of Rheingold beer (Mierau, 2000).
-Terry says that his realistic approach to customers through his ads led to accurate prediction of their behavior and attitude.
+Terry says that his realistic approach to customers through his ads led to accurate predictions of their behaviour and attitude.
 Another important ad that led to the rise of the Doyle Dane Bernbach Company (DDB) was ‘Burning Egg’.
 DDB designed this particular advertisement for GTE.
 The company’s (GTE) sales revenues increased immediately after relaying the advertisement through the mass media (Mierau, 2000).

 The previously mentioned advertisements were among many others that helped the company to compete effectively with Hollywood, which was commanding a huge market share in the field of advertising at the time (Terry, 1994).
-In fact, Tungate (2007) pinpoints that DDB became a ‘stop shop’ for many companies in the world owing to its unequaled skill in conveying messages to the target market.
+In fact, Tungate (2007) pinpoints that DDB became a ‘stop shop’ for many companies in the world owing to its unequalled skill in conveying messages to the target market.

 William Bernbach achieved a lot of success in his life as a pioneer advertiser.
 During his tenure as the executive of DDB, Bernbach was able to increase the value of the company from a paltry $20 million to a whopping $1.2 billion after three decades in business (Reinhard, 2006).
 He was included in the Hall of Fame in the field of advertising in 1964.
 Shortly after, he was named the advertising ‘Man of the Year’.
 His landmark achievements increased when he became ‘Top Advertising Agency Executive’ in 1970 (Mierau, 2000).